Pepcoders/Data-Science-Content-English/Web Scarping/README.md

 ### 3. Getting Started with BeautifulSoup
 - [ ] 1.
 Module Overview
 - [ ] 2.
 Introducing Beautiful Soup
 - [ ] 3.
+Code: How to use Beautiful Soup
+- [ ] 4.
 Extracting Page Elements
-- [ ] 4.
+- [ ] 5.
 Finding Elements Using Find and Find All
-- [ ] 5.
+- [ ] 6.
 Filtering Using Custom Functions
-- [ ] 6.
+- [ ] 7.
 Extracting Links from a Page
-- [ ] 7.
+- [ ] 8.
 Intro to XML and XPath
-- [ ] 8.
+- [ ] 9.
 Performing Advanced Search on the Parse Tree
-- [ ] 0.
+- [ ] 10.
 CSS Selectors
-- [ ] 10.
+- [ ] 11.
 XPath to Navigate an XML Tree
-- [ ] 11.
+- [ ] 12.
 Module Summary
 ### 4. Exploring Selenium with Python
 - [ ] 1.
 Module Overview
 - [ ] 2.
 How to Identify Dynamic Websites